wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStartedCSharpServiceLibrary.md

 last RecognitionResult that the server thinks is the end of the recognition.The task can Fault if the server or the SDK fails unexpectedly.

-### Events*
+### Events
-#### Partial Results Event:This event gets called every time the Speech Recognition Server has an idea of what the
+#### Partial Results Event:
-speaker might be saying – even before he or she has finished speaking (if you are using the Microphone Client) or have finish transferring data (if you are using the Data Client).
+This event gets called every time the Speech Recognition Server has an idea of what the speaker might be saying – even before he or she has finished speaking (if you are using the Microphone Client) or have finish transferring data (if you are using the Data Client).
 You can subscribe to the event using
 ```csharp SpeechClient.SubscribeToPartialResult();
 ```Or use the generic events subscription method
 ```csharp SpeechClient.SubscribeTo<RecognitionPartialResult>();